busibee.be: a free search engine for Belgian company data

 I really enjoy data-heavy projects like this.
 They generate an insane amount of leaf pages: every company gets a page, every city, every street, every activity code.
 That's hundreds of thousands of pages, each one a valid, useful result for someone's search query.
 Google likes it, I like watching the sitemap grow, and every now and then a page I didn't expect shows up in my analytics because somebody searched something oddly specific.

 The funny part: looking at the traffic, most of it isn't human.
 The majority of requests come from bots and AI crawlers.
-Google, Bing, ClaudeBot, GPTBot, Meta's crawler, Applebot, they're all hammering the site continuously, ingesting company data into their indexes and training corpora.
+Google, Bing, ClaudeBot, GPTBot, Meta's crawler, ...
+They're all hammering the site continuously.
 I don't really mind.
-I built this to make Belgian company data more accessible, and if LLMs end up using it as a source that just means more people getting correct answers about Belgian businesses when they ask an AI.
+I built this to make Belgian company data more accessible, and if LLMs end up using it as a source that just means more people getting correct answers about Belgian businesses when they ask an AI (which indirectly drives traffic).

 Running on my own mini server at home

-The whole thing is self-hosted on the ASUS NUC 14 Pro in my home, running over my regular Telenet residential connection.
+The whole thing is self-hosted on an ASUS NUC 14 Pro "mini server" that's stored away in a closet, running over my regular Telenet internet sub.
 No cloud bills, no scaling worries, just a small box doing its thing.
-Cloudflare sits in front for caching which takes a lot of pressure off the upload bandwidth, and so far it's holding up just fine.
-No downtime, no Telenet complaining about my traffic (not yet at least haha).
+Cloudflare sits in front for caching which takes some pressure off the upload bandwidth, and so far it's holding up just fine.
+No downtime, and Telenet is not complaining about my traffic (yet).

-There's also a little live status page with all the nerdy stats you'd expect – requests, visitors, cache hit rate, bandwidth, energy used, external service call rates, database record counts etc etc (linked in footer).
+There's also a little live status page with all the nerdy stats you'd expect – requests, visitors, cache hit rate, bandwidth, energy used, external service call rates, database record counts etc etc. I use it more as an internal dashboard, but it's public anyway.

-I'll probably write a separate post about the stack at some point, there's more going on behind the scenes than I expected when I started (data pipelines, queues, a search engine, LLM extraction, PDF parsing), but that's for another day.
-For now, go have a look, search for your employer, your accountant, your neighbour's bakery, and let me know what you think 🎉
+I'll probably write a separate post about the stack at some point, there's more going on behind the scenes than I expected when I started (data pipelines, queues, a search engine, LLM extraction, XBRL parsing, OCR, ..), but that's for another day.
+For now, go have a look, search for your employer, your accountant, your neighbour's bakery, and let me know what you think!

 Comments